kayi007/Bamazon/README.md

 ![Image of Bamazon Customer](demo/bamazon_manager.gif)

 # Technologies Used for Bamazon
-As an app developer of CLI-Word-Guess-Game, here are the technologies I used:
+As an app developer of Bamazon, here are the technologies I used:
 - Node.js
 - npm packages: inquirer, chalk, mysql, cli-table
 - SQL (Structured Query Language)